SAFEHR-data/omop-vocabs-processed/README.md

 ### Summary

 0. Local set-up (if not done before)
 1. Vocabulary csv files downloaded from OHDSI [Athena](https://athena.ohdsi.org/vocabulary/list)
 2. `preprocess_omop_metadata()` converts to parquet (beware that some vocabularies are filtered out)
 3. Run summary report & check if result is as expected
-4. New branch & PR created in [omop-vocabs-processed repository](https://github.com/SAFEHR-data/omop-vocabs-processed) with the new parquet files
+4. Git: New branch & PR created in [omop-vocabs-processed repository](https://github.com/SAFEHR-data/omop-vocabs-processed) with the new parquet files + create tag and new release
+5. Downloading Published Versions

 The vocabulary files are used by :